zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 Most of the post is about what graphs are and how some pathfinding algorithms work.
 If you don't care about this, you can skip to the [namedropping section](#someone-is-wrong-on-the-internet) (but you'll miss out on some cool interactive visualizations).

+> The interactive figures in this post use HTML and CSS features that are still not supported by Safari.
+I'm working on fixing that, but in the meantime, please use a different browser.
+{: .prompt-warning }

 ## Graphs 101

 A **graph** is a bunch of things (called **nodes** or **vertices**) that are connected by links (called **edges**).
 Here are a few graphs, free of charge: